uchicago-dsi/debit-scrapers/README.md

 -X POST http://localhost:5000/
 ```

-The Docker application can be shut down by entering either `exit 13` or `CTRL+C`.
+The Docker application can be shut down by entering `CTRL+C`.

 ## Reporting Bugs

 If you find a bug in one of the scrapers or supporting packages, please double check that it has not already been reported by another user.
 If that is not the case, you can alert the maintainers by opening a new issue with a `bug` label.
-The ticket should provide as much detail as possible--specifying your OS version, environment setup, and configuration and describing the steps necessary to reproduce the error.
+The ticket should provide as much detail as possible—specifying your OS version, environment setup, and configuration and describing the steps necessary to reproduce the error.
 Logs and stack traces will also be helpful in troubleshooting.
 Please try to isolate the problem by reproducing the bug using the lowest number of dependencies possible.

 ## Contributions